Mary Reynolds Babcock: Reynolda Estate Era

 Construction of Reynolda House was officially completed in 1917, in time for the family to move in for the Christmas season.
 However, R.J.
-Reynolds was unable to enjoy it long, as he died July 1918 of suspected pancreatic cancer.
-Mary Reynolds was 9 years old.
-Shortly after in 1921, her mother remarried to J. Edward Johnston, a teacher who worked on the estate's private school and about 13 years Katharine's junior.
+Reynolds was unable to enjoy it long, as he died July 1918 at the age of 68 of suspected pancreatic cancer.
+Mary was 9 years old.
+In 1921, her mother married J. Edward Johnston, a teacher who worked at the estate's private school who was about 13 years Katharine's junior.
 Mary wrote in her diary after the marriage: "“At about 7:15, Mother was married to Mr. Johnston.
 The affair was very quiet.
 Smith was ring bearer, and Nancy and myself were flower girls.
 We are trying to keep it quiet, but about the [whole] town knows it.”

 In 1921, a playhouse was constructed for Mary and Nancy in the gardens adjoining the house.
-The building was designed to resemble an English cottage and furniture contained was at smaller size for the young girls.
+The building was designed to resemble an English cottage, with furniture sized for young girls.
 Friends of Mary and Nancy interviewed in 1980 remembered having sleepovers in the playhouse.
 Aurelia Spaugh recalled: "We also used to spend the night in the playhouse, quite a lot...
 You were always well chaperoned, at least to a point.
 What I mean is you always could sneak out.
 Remember the books we read?
 And we’d put an Elsie Dinsmore cover on the Sheik of Araby, something like that..."

-As a child, Mary Reynolds went to a small private school within Reynolda Village on the estate, and eventually went on to Salem Academy to further her education.
-This was later followed by schooling at Miss Wright's School, a girl's finishing school in Bryn Mawr, Pennsylvania.
-After graduating she went to Paris and studied art, a passion of hers.
+As a child, Mary Reynolds went to a small private school within Reynolda Village, then to the Salem Academy.
+This was followed by Miss Wright's School, a finishing school in Bryn Mawr, Pennsylvania.
+After graduating she went to Paris and studied art, which became a passion of hers.